TEA IS FOR EVERYONE

 “Chado (the way of tea) is based upon the simple act of boiling water, making tea, offering it to others, and drinking of it ourselves.
 Served with a respectful heart and received with gratitude, a bowl of tea satisfies both physical and spiritual thirst.
 The frenzied world and our myriad dilemmas leave our bodies and minds exhausted.
 It is then that we seek out a place where we can have a moment of peace and tranquility.
 In the discipline of Chado such a place can be found.
 The four principles of harmony, respect, purity and tranquility, codified almost four hundred years ago, are timeless guides to the practice of Chado.
 Incorporating them into daily life helps one to find that unassailable place of tranquility that is within each of us.” – Sen Soshitsu

 Michelle owned a teashop for seven years, where she regularly offered gongfu tea tastings and private gongfu tea meditations.
-In addition, she has studied Japanese tea ceremony for the last 14 years under the guidance of Roo Heins Sensei, whose training began in 2005 under Yamada Kazuharu Sensei, founder and head of the Shidou Ryu tea school, which espouses the philosophy that “tea is for everyone.”
+In addition, she has studied Japanese tea ceremony for the last 14 years under the guidance of Roo Heins Sensei, who trains under Yamada Kazuharu Sensei, founder and head of the Shidou Ryu tea school, which espouses the philosophy that “tea is for everyone.”